Yaregal-Tadesse-Tessema/talent-hub-fe/TUTORIAL_SYSTEM_README.md

 - Tutorials can trigger when navigating to specific pages
 - Only shows tutorials that haven't been completed
-- Respects user's tutorial completion history
+- Respects user's tutorial completion history and `isFirstTime` status

-## Persistence

-Tutorial completion is stored in localStorage:

-- `seenTutorials`: Array of completed tutorial IDs
-- `tutorialTriggered`: Flag to prevent multiple triggers on login

 ## Customization